 It’s important that you understand how to interpret the graph that’s displayed.
 For each metric that’s displayed, the colors (green, yellow, and red) represent the percentage of intervals within the collection that had values that were within that threshold level.

 It’s easiest to explain by referring to the example above.
-If we look at the CPU metric, we will see that around 70% of the intervals, CPU metrics were healthy (green).
-About 10% of the intervals, we have values that were in the warning level (yellow), and 20% of the intervals, we had values that were above the action level (red).
-This graph does not tell us when the warning and action thresholds were hit – only that they occurred in some percentage of the intervals within the collection.
+If we look at the CPU metric, we will see that around 85% of the intervals, CPU metrics were healthy (green).
+About 15% of the intervals, we have values that were above the action level (red).
+This graph does not tell us when the action threshold was hit – only that it occurred in some percentage of the intervals within the collection.
+Likewise, if we look at the Disk metric, we see green for 95% of the time, but there is about 2.5% at the warning level (yellow), and 2.5% at the action level (red).

 We can drill into the CPU health indicators to see more detail:

-From this chart we can now see that we have concerns about 5% of the time regarding the partition CPU Utilization, but the major issue is Jobs CPU Queuing, which was happening around 80% of the time during the collection.
+From this chart we can now see that we have concerns about 60% of the time there looks to be a major issue with Jobs CPU Queuing.
 To better understand what’s happening, we can now drill into the CPU Utilization and Waits overview to look at the Collection Services data over time, to see when these situations were occurring:

-In the resulting chart, you can now see when the CPU Queuing time occurred and when the partition CPU utilization exceeded the Action threshold (circled in red).
+In the resulting chart, you can now see when the CPU Queuing time occurred.

-These threshold values have defaults supplied by IBM, but you can modify them by taking the Define Health Indicators from the action drop-down:
+These threshold values have defaults supplied by IBM, but you can modify them by taking the Define Health Indicators from the action drop-down.
+At the time of the latest update to this post, Define Health Indicators was only available with Classic PDI.

 If you select other tabs from System Status, you will find links to other types of health indicators: the Processors tab includes a link to the CPU Health Indicators, the Memory tab includes a link to the Memory Health Indicators, and the Disk Space tab includes a link to the Disk Health Indicators.
 These buttons allow you to go from the work management system status information to view the Health Indicators based upon the current Collection Services data.